WFIA (AM)

-WFIA (900 AM) is a commercial radio station in Louisville, Kentucky, airing a Christian talk and teaching radio format.
-It is owned by the Word Media Group through its subsidiary Word Broadcasting Network, Inc. WFIA uses a brokered programming system where religious leaders pay for time on the station and may use their programs to seek donations to their ministries.
-Programs are hosted by Greg Laurie, David Jeremiah, Jim Daly, James Dobson, Chuck Swindoll, Charles Stanley, John MacArthur, J. Vernon McGee and Alistair Begg.
+WFIA is an AM radio station on 900 kHz in Louisville, Kentucky.
+WFIA is owned by Word Media Group through its subsidiary Word Broadcasting Network, Inc. WFIA airs a Christian talk and teaching format, and uses a brokered programming system where religious leaders pay for time on the station and use their programs to seek donations to their ministries.

-By day, WFIA is powered at 930 watts.
-But 900 AM is a Mexican clear channel frequency.
-So at night, to avoid interference, WFIA reduces power to 162 watts.
+WFIA broadcasts with a daytime power of 930 watts.
+As 900 AM is a Mexican clear channel frequency, WFIA reduces power to 162 watts to avoid interference.
 Programming is also heard on FM translator W29BV at 107.3 MHz.